1978 American League East tie-breaker game: Aftermath

 For the third straight year, the Yankees went on to face the Kansas City Royals in the 1978 American League Championship Series.
 The Yankees won the best-of-five series for their third consecutive pennant.
 New York defeated the Los Angeles Dodgers in the World Series to win their second consecutive championship, and 22nd overall.

 The loss by the Red Sox was seen as a manifestation of the Curse of the Bambino, long thought to be the reason behind a decades-long litany of failures for the Red Sox after owner Harry Frazee sold Babe Ruth to the Yankees on January 5, 1920.
 Described as a "shocking blast" by the Sporting News, Dent's home run silenced the Fenway Park crowd.
 For the light-hitting Dent, it was just his fifth home run of the 1978 season.
 It sealed Dent's reputation among Yankee fans, while inspiring the permanent nickname "Bucky Fucking Dent" in New England.
-Twenty-five years later, in Game 7 of the 2003 American League Championship Series, Aaron Boone received similar treatment by Red Sox fans after he hit the home run in the bottom of the 11th inning that clinched the pennant for the Yankees, but the Yankees later lost to the Florida Marlins in the World Series, which went six games.
+Twenty-five years later, in Game 7 of the 2003 American League Championship Series, Aaron Boone received similar treatment by Red Sox fans after he hit the home run in the bottom of the 11th inning that clinched the pennant for the Yankees, but the Yankees later lost to the Miami Marlins in the World Series, which went six games.

 Guidry and Rice were considered candidates for the AL Most Valuable Player (MVP) Award for their strong seasons.
 Rice was named MVP, with Guidry finishing second in the voting.
 Guidry won the AL Cy Young Award.
 Lemon was named AL Manager of the Year.

-The Red Sox got retribution for Dent's home run in when the Yankees fired Dent as their manager during a series in Boston.